QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 -   [​"GPG Offline Master Key w/ smartcard" maintained by Abel Luck][luck]
 -   [​"Using GnuPG with QubesOS" by Alex][apapadop]

+## Current limitations ##

+- Current implementation requires importing of public keys to the vault domain.
+  This opens up an avenue to attack the gpg running in the backend domain via a hypothetical bug in public key importing code.
+  See ticket [#474] for more details and plans how to get around this problem, as well as the section on [using Split GPG with subkeys] below.

+- It doesn't solve the problem of allowing the user to know what is to be signed before the operation gets approved.
+  Perhaps the GPG backend domain could start a DisposableVM and have the to-be-signed document displayed there?
+To Be Determined.

+- The Split GPG client will fail to sign or encrypt if the private key in the GnuPG backend is protected by a passphrase.
+  It will give an `Inappropriate ioctl for device` error.
+  Do not set passphrases for the private keys in the GPG backend domain.
+  Doing so won't provide any extra security anyway, as explained [above][intro] and [below][using Split GPG with subkeys].
+  If you are generating a new key pair, or if you have a private key that already has a passphrase, you can use `gpg2 --edit-key <key_id>` then `passwd` to set an empty passphrase.
+  Note that `pinentry` might show an error when you try to set an empty passphrase, but it will still make the change.
+  (See [this StackExchange answer][se-pinentry] for more information.)
+  Note: The error shows only if you **do not** have graphical pinentry installed.

 [#474]: https://github.com/QubesOS/qubes-issues/issues/474
 [using Split GPG with subkeys]: #advanced-using-split-gpg-with-subkeys